ckormanyos/e_float-2021/README.md

 make MP=efx TYP_TOOLSET=g++ TYP_STD=c++11 TYP_TEST=E_FLOAT_TEST_REAL_IMAG_TESTS rebuild
 ```

-Build in Microsoft Visual Studio
+# Build in Microsoft Visual Studio
   - Identify the `e_float` sln-project file in the directory [./libs/e_float/build](./libs/e_float/build).
   - Rebuild any of the supported configurations such as `release-efx`, as shown in the [build image](./images/e_float_in_vs.jpg).

-Two test suites are available in the project.
-These can be activated
+At the moment, two test suites are available in the project.
-with preprocessor definitions.
+These can be activated with preprocessor definitions.
   - `E_FLOAT_TEST_REAL_IMAG_TESTS` performs low-digit (i.e., around 100-300 decimal digits) tests of algebraic operations, numeric limits, and real-valued and complex-valued elementary transcendental functions.
   - `E_FLOAT_TEST_PI_ALGOS_TESTS` exercises four different variations of iterative, sub-quadratically converging million digit pi calculations.